-Still, there’s a reason why companies will try to move mountains to file timely SEC reports – the alternative can quickly become unpleasant, and that’s putting it mildly.
+Still, there’s a reason why companies try to move mountains to file timely SEC reports – the alternative can quickly become unpleasant, and that’s putting it mildly.
 But what does a late 10-K or 10-Q filing entail?
 Let’s take a look.

 - For whatever reason, you’re going to miss a regulatory deadline.
 As a result, you file SEC Form 12b-25, a Notification of Late Filing.

-- Proper filing of 12b-25 provides a filing extension, five calendar days for the 10-Q and 15 for the 10-K. Please note that this does not apply to an 8-K or other filings, just the annual and quarterly reports.
+- Proper filing of 12b-25 provides a filing extension, five calendar days for the 10-Q and 15 for the 10-K. Please note this does not apply to an 8-K or other filings, just the annual and quarterly reports.

-- If you miss the extended deadline or fail to file at all, the SEC could seek monetary or other penalties against the company, officers, and directors, including revocation of your Exchange Act registrations
+- If you miss the extended deadline or fail to file at all, the SEC could seek monetary or other penalties against your company, officers, and directors, including revocation of your Exchange Act registrations

 Reporting Requirements for Company Insiders and Ownership